 Scope

 The scope of work for the feasibility phase of the project includes the development of project alternatives by the Norfolk District as part of the National Environmental Policy Act (NEPA) process, an examination of the impacts and benefits of each alternative, and the recommendation of an alternative for design and construction.
-This process will be documented in an EA, and, if appropriate, will result in the signing of a Finding of No Significant Impact (FONSI).
+This process will be documented in an Environmental Assessment (EA), and, if appropriate, will result in the signing of a Finding of No Significant Impact (FONSI).

 This phase of the project includes the following activities: